 Many house plants are native to tropical and sub-tropical climates, which means they get a fair share of high humidity in their natural habitat that we need to mimic.

-Fortunately a large amount we grow indoors adapt well to humidity levels in our homes and may only need leaf misting to improve levels enough.
+Fortunately mant plants we grow indoors adapt well to humidity levels, making this part of indoor plant care fairly easy in our homes.
+Some species may only need leaf misting to improve levels enough.

 However, there are some species that need high levels which we have to provide them.
 Simple measures can be taken, such as misting, grouping plants, provide a humidity pebble tray or purchasing an electronic humidifier.See Humidity Guide Here »